kevintruong/til/Introduction-to-Distributed-Computing.md

-An introduction to Distributed Computing will be added to Fall 2018
+An introduction to Distributed Computing will be added to the course in Fall 2018

 # What is Distributed Computing?